 Dr. Ann Folino White is a scholar and theatre artist.
 She received her B.A. in Theatre from Michigan State University, M.A. in Theatre from Northwestern University, and Ph.D. in Interdisciplinary Theatre and Drama along with a Gender Studies Certificate from Northwestern University.

-She has also served as a dramaturg for Appletree Theatre and Writers’ Theatre in the Chicago-area, and as a new play reader for Steppenwolf Theatre Company.
-Select directing credits for MSU DOT include The Grapes of Wrath, In the Blood, and Macbeth.
-Dr. Folino White directed her adaptation of poetry, The Lady Victory (by Jane Vincent Taylor, Turning Point Press 2012), which explores the experiences of girls sent to a maternity home for unwed mothers in 1960s Oklahoma.
+She has served as a dramaturg for Appletree Theatre and Writers' Theatre in the Chicago-area, and as a new play reader for Steppenwolf Theatre Company.
+Select directing credits for MSU DOT include The Grapes of Wrath, In the Blood, Widows, Macbeth, and Fallen Angels.
+Dr. Folino White also directed her own adaptation of the book The Lady Victory (by Jane Vincent Taylor, Turning Point Press 2012), which explores the experiences of girls sent to a home for unwed mothers in 1960s Oklahoma.